 If you do this, it’s even more important to make sure you can readily pull a protective bag over your seat before it’s left with the ground staff to put in the hold.
 Make sure they issued you with a baggage tag at check-in that is visible on the exterior of the bag (airline issued, not just your own ID tag), or a member of gate staff has somehow tagged it.

 Where do I collect my gate check items from?

 Whether you have left your items at the aircraft

 Does the car seat count towards my luggage if I gate check it?

 This is entirely up to your airline, policies vary vastly.
 Most premium airlines (you can check our full collection of airline reviews here) allow a child’s car seat and/or stroller to be checked at no extra charge.

-On a budget airline, you may need to weigh up the cost of simply buying your infant a seat on the plane so the car seat can be used on board vs the cost of paying for extra luggage and keeping it in the hold.
+On a budget airline, you may need to weigh up the cost of simply buying your infant a seat on the plane so the car seat can be used onboard vs the cost of paying for extra luggage and keeping it in the hold.

-(TOP TIP: If you are ultra-clever and get an infant item for free, don’t let that spare space between the bag and the around the actual item go to waste!
+(TOP TIP: If you are ultra-clever and get an infant item for free, don’t let that extra space between the bag and the around the actual item go to waste!
 Perfect for shoving your blankets or extra clothes!)